jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Okay.

 Q: Yeah.
-You're quite familiar [unintelligible]. [unintelligible] And I just want to run my regimen by [unintelligible].
-An hour or something like that?
+You're quite familiar with my recurring eye infections.
+So, I've had about eight months break and then all of a sudden on a hot sunny day it came [unintelligible].
+And I just want to run my regimen by with the lime and egg white about three times a day.
+Let it sit in there for how long, half hour?

 A: Well, probably only ten minutes all the way after that.